Carlosmcoelho/hicarlos.com/content/contact.md

 ---
-title: "Happy to talk to you."
+title: "Let's have a chat"
 date: 2018-12-11T21:12:37+01:00
 draft: false
 ---